 - This untimed assessment test covers reading, writing and math, and will determine the level of classes you may begin. - Prepare for this test before you take it.
-Go to sandburg.edu/compass for practice tests, sample questions. - If you would like reading assistance to complete the test, please contact Disability Support Services at 309.341.5262. - Register at sandburg.edu/compass; welcomecenter@sandburg.edu or 309.345.3500. - Students with documentation of ACT scores of 20 in reading and English and 25 in math may opt out if scores are less than 2 years old.
+Go to sandburg.edu/placement for practice tests, sample questions. - If you would like reading assistance to complete the test, please contact Disability Support Services at 309.341.5262. - Register at sandburg.edu/placement; welcomecenter@sandburg.edu or 309.345.3500. - Students with documentation of an ACT score of 20 in reading and English, an ACT score of 25 in Math, or a PARCC score of 4 or 5 in math or English may opt out of taking the placement test.
+(ACT scores must be less than 2 years old)